buley/personal/src/content/mantras.md

 # Mantras

 > *“Waste no more time arguing about what a good man should be.
-Be one.” — Marcus Aurelius*
+Be one.” -- Marcus Aurelius*

-> *"The only limit to our realization of tomorrow will be our doubts of today." — Franklin D. Roosevelt*
+> *"The only limit to our realization of tomorrow will be our doubts of today." -- Franklin D. Roosevelt*

-*These mantras are not mere words—they are principles of operation, standards of excellence, and guides for mastery.*
+*These mantras are not mere words--they are principles of operation, standards of excellence, and guides for mastery.*

 ## Self-Mastery & Control